 “Although we cannot see them, there are many different particulate matters in the air.
 Some examples are dust, pollen, mold, smoke, and airborne bacteria and viruses.
-Most of these airborne particles are allergens, that is, the triggers of asthma and allergies.” - Dr Wei-Ning Wang (opens in new tab), aerosols expert and associate professor at Virginia Commonwealth University.
+Most of these airborne particles are allergens, that is, the triggers of asthma and allergies.” — Wei-Ning Wang, aerosols expert and associate professor at Virginia Commonwealth University.

-If you’re looking for a less specialized air purifier, you can find more top-performing all rounders from Levoit, Dyson and more in our general guide to the best air purifiers.
-Black Friday is fast approaching, and this is one of the best times to invest in one of these handy gadgets, as they are often available at reduced prices.
+Looking for a less specialized appliance?
+Find more top-performing all rounders from Levoit, Dyson and more in our general guide to the best air purifiers.

 Best air purifiers for allergies